Return To Handbook IndexRoss Crain's Resume

 The resistivity of a water sample can be calculated from its chemical analysis.
 To do this, an equivalent NaCl concentration must be determined based on the ionic activity of each ion.

-Enter chart with total dissolved solids (TDS) concentration of the sample in ppm (mg/kg) to find weighting factors for each ion present.
+Enter chart with total solids concentration of the sample in ppm (mg/kg) to find weighting factors for each ion present.
 The concentration of each ion is multiplied by its weighting factor, and the products for all ions are summed to obtain equivalent NaCl concentration.

-1: TDS = SUM (UINi)
+1: TDS = SUM (IONi)

 2: WSe = SUM (IONi * FACTRi)

-TDS = total dissolved solids (equivalent NaCl ppm)
+TDS = total dissolved solids (ppm)

 IONi = ion concentration of ith component (ppm)